- IADT welcomes applications from all students with a disability. We strive to provide an inclusive education experience for all students.

 - If these times are not suitable for you, you can fill out an appointment request form and drop it into the mailbox.
-We have blank forms on the door of C008.
 The mailbox is located in the Student Services offices, beside the printer.
 We will contact you to arrange an appointment.

 |Disability Support Officer||Disability Support Officer|

 |Email: email@example.com||Email: firstname.lastname@example.org|